How to Reverse Aging: Is It Possible?

 Dr. Eric Venn-Watson’s Highlights

 Aging is awesome - or at least it should be.
 Older people tend to have more time and freedom to do all those things they have always wanted to do.
-Unfortunately, in old age, our bodies start to break down, limiting our freedom.
+Unfortunately, in old age, our cells become more fragile and our bodies start to break down, limiting our freedom.

 In fact, at least eight key hallmarks of aging have been identified that define precisely how our bodies degrade over the years, and efforts targeting these specific hallmarks are offering some the most promising approaches to slow the aging process.
 But more on that later.
 First, the basics.